AmyLFrederick/AmyLFrederick/profile_README.md

 - Email: amyfrederick@verizon.net
 - Location: Madison, Wisconsin

-I'm open to AI product management roles (remote or Madison-based).
+I'm open to AI project or product management roles (remote or Madison-based).
 If you want to talk about AI product design, regulated AI, or have a role I should know about — reach out.